Research Projects

 During the past half-century, researchers have developed treatments for a broad array of child and adolescent mental health and behavioral problems.
 Very few of these treatments, however, have made their way into everyday clinical practice.
 To address this gap, we have developed a treatment approach called FIRST, which builds on five core principles of evidence-based treatment for internalizing and externalizing problems.
 The treatment approach—derived from the evidence base and designed to be brief and efficient—has benefitted from the feedback of both practicing clinicians and expert treatment developers.
 We recently completed an initial open trial, funded by the National Institute of Mental Health, in which FIRST was used by clinic-based practitioners treating youths who had been referred to their clinics.
 In this trial, FIRST scored well (1) on measures of feasibility and acceptability for clients (i.e., youths and caregivers) and clinicians and (2) on clinical outcomes, matching or exceeding the corresponding scores in benchmarking comparisons with previous studies of other treatments.
 Weekly assessments throughout treatment showed effect sizes for clinical improvement ranging from .41 to 2.66 on weekly total problems and problems deemed "most important" by youths and caregivers.
 In two subsequent open trials, in which FIRST was limited to six sessions and delivered by novice clinicians, acceptability, integrity, and symptom improvement were comparable to prior studies.

 We are now working on an NIMH-funded multisite randomized controlled effectiveness trial of FIRST.
-We have partnered with community mental health clinics in Boston, MA and Austin, TX and are working with our colleagues at the University of Texas on this project.
+We have partnered with community mental health clinics in Boston, MA and Austin, TX and are working with our colleagues at the University of Texas and University of Oregon on this project.

 Meta-Analyses of Youth Treatment Outcome Research